jooheechoi/CGMas/MANUAL.md

 `chat_log.json` is the reproducibility record: it contains every decision the reasoning layer made, including the validator feedback that triggered each correction cycle.
 Include it when reporting a problem.

-`cgmas_log.txt` is written to the notebook's working directory, not here.
-See [§4.4](#44-console-logging).

 ### 8.2 Where the derived CG parameters are

-**There is no separate parameter file.** The fitted values are written directly into the generated CG input script as LAMMPS coefficient commands:
+The fitted values are written directly into the generated CG input script as LAMMPS coefficient commands:

 ```
 bond_coeff   1  <k>  <r0>